You may be wondering: What is the best coffee maker to buy?

 All its parts are made of polished stainless steel.
-This makes the body strong and keeps the coffee warm for longer.
+This makes the body of coffee maker strong and keeps the coffee warm for longer.
 When you hold it in your hand, you feel the real German quality.

 Another feature is the three-layer filter.
 It doesn’t miss a single coffee ground, unlike some other French presses.

-You can also make cold brew coffee, tea, and herbal infusions with the Mueller French Press.
+You can also make iced coffee, tea, and herbal infusions with the Mueller French Press.

 Bodum Chambord French Press

 The Bodum Chambord French Press has the classic French press look.